-Use PowerShell to Delete a Single File or Folder
+Use PowerShell Remove-Item to delete a single file or folder

-Let’s start by running a simple command to delete a single file or folder.
+Let’s start by using the Remote-Item command to delete a single file or folder.
 Make sure you are logged in to the server or PC with an account that has full access to the objects you want to delete.

 - Open a PowerShell prompt by switching to the Start screen and typing PowerShell.
 In the search results, make sure PowerShell is highlighted and press Enter.

 - In the PowerShell console, type Remove-Item –path c:\testfolder –recurse and press Enter, replacing c:\testfolder with the full path to the folder you want to delete.